Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Simulated data results

-We now present numerical results on option pricing in our model based on the implementation details in Section \ref{imple}.
+We now present results from simulated data examples based on the implementation details in Section \ref{simimpsec}.
 Results in Sections \ref{trueparsec1}--\ref{trueparsec2} are under the true model.
 Results in Sections \ref{simparsec1}--\ref{priceres} are from a simulation study using fitted models.